nylas-mail-lives/nylas-mail/README.md

 # Nylas Mail - the open-source, extensible mail client

-⚠️ **MAINTAINERS WANTED** The current maintainers of this repo no longer have the ability to devote their time to maintaining this project.
-If you'd like to maintain this, please create an issue.
-That being said, __it is highly reccomended that you take a look at [Mailspring](https://getmailspring.com/)__.
+⚠️ **Not Maintained & no longer secure:** The current maintainers of this repo no longer have the ability to devote their time to maintaining this project.
+There are currently multiple vulnerable dependencies and __it is highly recommended that you take a look at [Mailspring](https://getmailspring.com/)__.
 Mailspring is the spiritual successor of Nylas Mail, and is maintained by the original creator.
-You will find that Mailspring is very similar, and much more secure than Nylas Mail Lives. __At this time, please do not expect any major features or fixes that are not directly contributed by the community.__
+You will find that Mailspring is very similar, and much more secure than Nylas Mail Lives. __This project is now in Archive Mode.__

 ![N1 Screenshot](https://www.nylas.com/hs-fs/hubfs/%20Nylas%20May%202017%20/Images/hero_graphic_mac@2x.png?t=1496457553218&width=1572&name=hero_graphic_mac@2x.png)